 endolymphatic sac tumour

-- centered in the vestibular aqueduct rather than jugular bulb
+- centred in the vestibular aqueduct rather than the jugular bulb

 - 1. Eldevik OP, Gabrielsen TO, Jacobsen EA.
 Imaging findings in schwannomas of the jugular foramen.
 AJNR Am J Neuroradiol.
 21 (6): 1139-44.
 AJNR Am J Neuroradiol (full text) [pubmed citation]